underpostnet/engine/CLI-HELP.md

   --from-n-commit <n>                             Number of commits back to use for message propagation in template-deploy (default: 1, last commit only).
   --create-job-now                                After applying cron manifests, immediately create a Job from each CronJob (forwarded to cron runner).
   --host-aliases <host-aliases>                   Adds entries to the Pod /etc/hosts via hostAliases.
 Format: semicolon-separated entries of "ip=hostname1,hostname2" (e.g., "127.0.0.1=foo.local,bar.local;10.1.2.3=foo.remote,bar.remote").
+  --copy                                          Copies the runner output to the clipboard (supported by: generate-pass, template-deploy-local).
   -h, --help                                      display help for command

 ```